Gurobi/gurobi-optimods/docs/source/adding.rst

 page.

 The implementation of the Mod (description of the mathematical model or algorithms used) should be hidden from the user at first glance.
-We use tabs to do this.
-Any mathematical and algorithmic details should be placed in a tab and clearly indicate that this is advanced detail the user does not need to fully understand in order to use the Mod.
+We use the ``.. dropdown:`` directive for this.
+Any mathematical and algorithmic details should be placed in a dropdown and clearly indicate that this is advanced detail the user does not need to fully understand in order to use the Mod.

 Including datasets
 ------------------